Sperax/USDs-v2/CONTRIBUTING.md

 ## Code of Conduct

 As contributors, we commit to respecting everyone participating in this project.
 Project maintainers reserve the right to remove content that violates the Code of Conduct.
-Please review our Code of Conduct for more details.

 ## Types of Contributions